Tips to Hiring and Managing Employees

 |Signed employment documents such as handbook acknowledgment, NDAs||Workers compensation|

 These files should be kept as long as the employee is employed with the employer until the employee is terminated and up to 6 years thereafter as 6 years is the IRS’ recommendation for company record retention.
-For further questions regarding hiring and managing employees please contact Yen Chau or any member of our Employment Practice Group.
+For further questions regarding hiring and managing employees please contact any member of our Employment Practice Group.